kdaya001/cheer-you-up/README.md

 TBC

 ## Minimum Viable Product:
-* Users will need to log in/authenticate with a username and password in order to be able to either:
+[x] Users will need to log in/authenticate with a username and password in order to be able to either:
     * Post a 'cheerup'
     * View all existing cheerups that the logged in user has posted
-    * Set their main cheerup for their profile (for when others view their profile)
-* A session will be used to ensure the user stays logged in
-* Only logged in users will be able to '+1' to rate cheerups, which will create a 'cheerup score' (anonymously).
-The home page can then be sorted based off this score.
+    * Set their main cheerup for their profile (for when others view their profile) [x] A session will be used to ensure the user stays logged in [x] Only logged in users will be able to '+1' to rate cheerups, which will create a 'cheerup score' (anonymously).
+The home page will then be sorted based off this score.
 This will also be used to aggregate the cheerup score of each user
-* [API] Set a random avatar for the user with an account
+[x] [API] Set a random avatar for the user with an account [] Update HTML and CSS to make the web app visually appealing

 MVP Relational Database Diagram
 ![MVP Relational Diagram](/static/images/readme/mvp.png)

 ## Additional features if time permits:
-* [API] Provide the weather for each user based off the users IP address
+[x] [API] Provide the weather for each user based off the users IP address
 * Allocate current mood when posting a cheerup
 * [API] Allocate a song to their profile ('currently on repeat')
 * [API] Add a random joke of the day as an easter egg somewhere on the page
 * Allow users to follow other users cheerups!!
 * Allow public and private cheerups
+* Display a cheeruper reptuation

 ![Additional Features Relational Diagram](/static/images/readme/additional-features-db-diagram.png)